 Nara National Museum is focused on preserving the religious heritage of Japanese Buddhism.
 If you are looking to get an insight into how Buddhism became established in Nara , the museum offers presentations and guides of the major events that shaped the religion.
 The building itself is an architectural marvel as well.

 Alternatively, you can take the City Loop Bus #2 from either station.
-Get off at the Himuro Shrine/National Museum bus stop which is right next to the museum.
+Get off at the Himurojinja/Kokuritsu-hakubutsukan bus stop which is right next to the museum.

-The new wings and the passageway that links them have their displays.
+The new wings and the passageway that links them also display artifacts.
 The passageway is a good chance to find out more about the construction of Buddhist art pieces through the detailed descriptions.

 Visitors who are interested in Buddhist art will love the Buddhist Art Library section of the museum.
 Primarily used for research purposes, it houses an abundance of books, replicas, rubbings, and photographs documenting the history of the religion in Japan.